 The LCP contemplates a total of three public staircases in South Palisades.
 There are currently two existing public staircases in South Palisades that are beyond 500 feet from the project site.
 One staircase is located at the end of Beachcomber Drive approximately 680 feet to the north, while the other staircase is located at the Cliffs Resort approximately 795 feet south of the site.
 See Exhibit 2 for photos of the location of the existing staircases.
-However, pedestrians are unable to access the Cliffs Resort staircase by walking along the bluff-top because the lateral open space park envisioned in this neighborhood does not yet exist on the private residential parcel located immediately south of the project site.
-Consequently, the public must walk back to Shell Beach Road, south to the Cliffs Resort, and then back to the bluff to access the Cliffs Resort staircase from the proposed bluff-top park approximately 2,100 feet, or just under a halfmile.
+However, pedestrians are unable to access the Cliffs Resort staircase by walking along the blufftop because the lateral open space park envisioned in this neighborhood does not yet exist on the private residential parcel located immediately south of the project site.
+Consequently, the public must walk back to Shell Beach Road, south to the Cliffs Resort, and then back to the bluff to access the Cliffs Resort staircase are that the public must travel to reach the Cliffs Resort staircase from the proposed blufftop park approximately 2,100 feet, or just under a halfmile.
 The two existing public staircases are thus beyond the 500-foot distance that the LCP deems sufficient to provide adequate vertical access from a development project and therefore the project is inconsistent with LCP Policy PR-24.

 There is an informal vertical access trail at the project site that has historically been used by the public to access the sandy beach below the cliffs (see page 2 of Exhibit 2).
-However, the informal accessway is very steep and difficult for most members of the public to use.
+However, the informal accessway is steep and can be difficult for many members of the public to use.
 Uncontrolled access down the bluff also contributes to increased erosion of the bluff and damage to native plants.
 The historic use of this informal access point demonstrates that the project site is an ideal location for a third vertical public accessway as contemplated by the LCP.
 An improved vertical accessway would allow for maximum vertical access for the public and also ensure that pedestrians stay within a designated path, thus preventing further erosion and environmental damage to the bluff face.
-The Applicant has expressed a willingness to construct a more formal vertical accessway in this location and has submitted a preliminary design (see page 11 of Exhibit 3).
-Special Condition 3 requires that the final Access Plan include improvements to the informal vertical accessway to provide maximum access to the beach and the sea.
-The vertical accessway shall be constructed with steps that are built into the existing bluff slope, shall blend in visually with the beach/bluff aesthetic, and shall be constructed of non-toxic materials..
+The Applicant has expressed a willingness to construct a more formal vertical accessway in this location and has submitted a preliminary design (see page 12 of Exhibit 3).
+Special Conditions 1 and 2 require that the final plans and final Access Plan include improvements to the informal vertical accessway to provide maximum access to the beach and the sea.
+The vertical accessway is intended to be constructed with steps that are built into the existing bluff slope as much as possible, and as informally as possible, so as to blend in visually with the beach/bluff aesthetic.
+Only non-toxic materials are allowed.
+The intent in this respect is not to see some type of 'fly-over' stairway that is elevated significantly atop the bluff, rather it is to develop a series of steps that conform to the natural topography as much as possible, and provide a more low-key and informal stairway aesthetic (e.g., similar to the stairway at Whaler's Cove beach adjacent to the Pigeon Point Lighthouse in San Mateo County).
 Thus the project, as conditioned, can be found consistent with the public access and recreation policies of the Coastal Act and the City's LCP with regard to vertical access.